mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 #### 39:00

-*(Transcriber’s Note: At this point, the audio skips back to the beginning of (presumably) this one side of the tape, and repeats.
+*(Archive Issue: At this point, the audio skips back to the beginning of (presumably) this one side of the tape, and repeats.
 That happens again at 1:18:31.)*

 #### 1:58:02 end of recording